eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 3.281
+- Some prices went missing
+- GoatONG wasn't working
+- That's all I have time to fix right now :(

 ## 3.28
 - waveney fixed glass storage (which he also broke)
 - I hadn't quite fixed shopping assistant for aliased boosts.